Overview & Advice:

 Be Polite yet Firm: During your travels you will undoutably get hassled, especially if female, however always remember if bothered by a tout or another persons advances, be polite and firm in your refusal to accept their offer.
 However use your intuition as you don't want to be so restrictive that you pass up on an amazing opportunity.

-First Aid Kit: Although India has pharmacies all over the place where you can purchase medications that you typically need a prescription for in western countries, taking a first aid kit with Cipro, anti dyaria medication, bandages, and antibiotics is a good idea.
+First Aid Kit: We do not mean the Scandinavian band (although they are wonderful).
+We mean bring your own small medical kit.
+Although India has pharmacies all over the place where you can purchase medications that you typically need a prescription for in western countries, taking a first aid kit with Cipro, anti dyaria medication, bandages, and antibiotics is a good idea.
 Although you can purchase many of these items in India, you may need them far away from civilization or when pharmacies are closed.

 Avoiding Unsanitary Food: Food poisoning & travelers diarrhea is a risk you may have to endure when traveling India.
 We took the following steps to keep our belly's as healthy as possible: